vecchiotom/fivem-airstrikes/README.md

 # Realistic Aircraft Airstrikes

-This resource allows for individuals to use airstriking mechanisims in-game for the purposes of Military Simulation.
+This resource allows for individuals to use air-striking mechanisms in-game for the purposes of Military Simulation.

 # Features
 - Conduct Airstrikes by pressing 'E' when inside the Lazer.